 Finding the best schnitzel in Vienna can be hard if you don’t know where to look.
 While you can find it on the menu of almost every restaurant in Vienna, not all schnitzels are created equal.
-In this post, I partner with some fellow travel bloggers to make your quest to find a good Viennese schnitzel easier.
+In this post, I partner with some fellow travel bloggers to make your quest to find a good Wiener schnitzel easier.

 What is Viennese Schnitzel?